arp242/arp242.net/_posts/2017-07-14-browsers-conflict-interest.markdown

 suspect.
 We now have Google – whose primary revenue comes in through ads – determining what ads you get to see.
 How often do you think it will filter Google ads?

+[Clearing all cookies in Chrome didn't clear Google cookies](https://twitter.com/ctavan/status/1044282084020441088); they added an option for it in a later version, but by default "clear all cookies" will still retain Google-related cookies.
+It also won't clear local storage, meaning that "clear browsing data" is rather ineffectual to prevent tracking.

 [1]: https://www.bleepingcomputer.com/news/google/google-bans-adnauseam-from-chrome-the-ad-blocker-that-clicks-on-all-ads/
 [2]: https://theintercept.com/2017/06/05/be-careful-celebrating-googles-new-ad-blocker-heres-whats-really-going-on/